hbr/alba-lang-description/docs/introduction.md

 ##### Drawbacks of the Early Formal Methods

-Tony Hoare in his 1967 alredy mentioned that it might be difficult to use the method in practice.
+Tony Hoare in his 1967 paper already mentioned that it might be difficult to use the method in practice.

 > However, program proving, certainly at present, will be difficult even for programmers of high caliber; and may be applicable only to quite simple